BeatleJuicePack/Bash/rhNvidiaInstaller/README.md

 nouveau drivers and reboot the system.

 ATTENTION: Once the script has finished you must still run "Nvidia-Linux...*.run".
 This step is very simply performed by:
-1. Gaining root access and running the command:
+1. Gain root access then disable the graphical interface by running the command:
 2. " # init 3 "
-3. Again, gaining root access and running the command:
+3. Again, gain root access and run the command:
 ATTENTION: update your "Nvidia-Linux...*.run" path based on your download location and filename.
 If you downloaded the file as a standard user with a username of "userName" then the location would be found in "~userName/Downloads/Nvidia-Linux...*.run"